Definable rank, o-minimal groups, and Wiegold's problem: Introduction

 \begin{thmintro} Every perfect definable group is normally monogenic. \end{thmintro}

-The proof of \Cref{theo:Wiegold} is constructive and a normal generator is found explicitely.
-There are two main structural ingredients: 1) the decomposition of centerless semisimple definable groups into a direct product of definably simple groups \cite[Theo 4.1]{PPSI}, each containing a definable torus \cite[Theo 5.1]{PPSIII} (for the connected case), and 2) the existence of a smallest definable subgroup of finite index \cite[Prop 2.12]{Pillay - groups}, (for the disconnected case).
+The proof of \Cref{theo:Wiegold} is constructive and a normal generator is found explicitly.
+Two main structural ingredients are exploited: 1) the decomposition of centerless semisimple definable groups into a direct product of definably simple groups \cite[Theo 4.1]{PPSI}, each containing a definable torus \cite[Theo 5.1]{PPSIII} (for the connected case), and 2) the existence of a smallest definable subgroup of finite index \cite[Prop 2.12]{Pillay - groups}, (for the disconnected case).

-Throughout the paper groups are definable in an arbitrary o-minimal structure \M. By \emph{definable}, we always mean ``definable with parameters in \M''.
+Unless otherwise stated, throughout the paper groups are definable in an arbitrary o-minimal structure \M. By {\bf definable}, we always mean ``definable with parameters in \M''.
+When we say that a set is {\bf definably connected} or {\bf definably compact}, we assume it is definable.